CyberTea0X/goauth/README.md

 ```

 Place the binary where you need it and then copy the `example.toml` file there.
-Rename example.toml to config.toml, configure this file, make sure mysql is running
+Rename `example.toml` to `config.toml`, configure this file, make sure mysql is running
 and you can start the server by running executable.